samzion/tourneyops-showcase/README.md

 **[tourneyops.com](https://tourneyops.com)** — currently in active iteration based on organiser feedback.

-> *This repository is a public engineering showcase.
-The source code is proprietary.
-All implementation details shared here represent high-level design decisions and are intended to demonstrate system design thinking, domain expertise, and engineering maturity.*
+> *This repository is a public showcase for a proprietary platform.
+Source code is private and will remain so.
+What is shared here reflects product thinking, engineering maturity, and system design capability — not internal implementation.*

 ---